McVitie's: 1948–2001; United Biscuits Group

+2002–present; Recent history

-Some of the products in the McVitie's line were rebranded McV in 2002, but this was replaced in 2005 with a restyled version of the McVitie's brand logo.
+Some of the products in the McVitie's line were rebranded McV in 2002, but they were replaced in 2005 with a restyled version of the McVitie's brand logo.
 In 2007, United Biscuits licensed the McVitie's brand to Meiji Seika Kaisha Ltd for biscuit production in Japan.

-In 2009, McVitie's biscuits were voted the most popular biscuits to dunk in tea, with McVitie's chocolate digestives, Rich tea and Hobnobs ranked the country's top three favourite biscuits in 2009.
+In 2009, McVitie's biscuits were voted as the most popular biscuits to dunk in tea, with McVitie's chocolate digestives, Rich tea, and Hobnobs ranked the country's top three favourite biscuits in 2009.

 In June 2014, McVitie's announced their intention to make 157 shop floor roles redundant at their Stockport manufacturing facility.
-This redundancy announcement was also due to the modernisation agenda of the company and also involves a move from an 8-hour 5-day operation, to a 12-hour 7-day operation.
-In November 2014, United Biscuits, and hence also McVitie's, became owned by Turkish company Yildiz which in 2016 merged some of its subsidiaries including United Biscuits as pladis.
+This redundancy announcement was due to the modernisation agenda of the company and involved a move from an 8-hour 5-day operation to a 12-hour 7-day operation.
+In November 2014, United Biscuits and hence also McVitie's were sold to Yildiz, a company in Istanbul, Turkey which in 2016 merged some of its subsidiaries including United Biscuits as Pladis.

 In 2020, sales of McVitie's biscuits in the United Kingdom were more than five times their closest two competitors in the biscuit category (Kit Kat and Cadbury biscuits).
-In 2022, McVitie's became the main sponsor of Britain's Got Talent.
+In 2022, McVitie's ended 192 years of heritage and closed their last factory in Scotland, completely cutting ties with the brand's Scottish roots.
+The same year, McVitie's became the main sponsor of Britain's Got Talent.
+In 2023, McVitie's struck a deal to sponsor English championship football club Hull City.

 Wedding cakes

-Although not their core operation it is noteworthy that McVitie's were commissioned in 1893 to create a wedding cake for the royal wedding between the Duke of York and Princess Mary, who subsequently became King George V and Queen Mary.
-This cake was over 2 metres high and cost 140 guineas.
-It was viewed by 14,000 and was wonderful publicity for the company.
-They received many commissions for royal wedding cakes and christening cakes.
-In 1947, McVitie & Price made the principal wedding cake for Princess Elizabeth and Philip Mountbatten, which was served at the wedding breakfast.
-McVitie's were commissioned to make a chocolate biscuit cake as a groom's cake for the Wedding of Prince William and Catherine Middleton in 2011.
+Although not their core operation, it is noteworthy that McVitie's were commissioned in 1893 to create a wedding cake for the royal wedding of the Duke of York and Princess Mary, who became King George V and Queen Mary.
+The cake was over 7 feet (2 metres) high and cost 140 guineas.
+It was viewed by 14,000 people and was important publicity for the company.
+Afterwards, the company received many commissions for royal wedding and christening cakes.

+In 1947, McVitie & Price made the principal wedding cake for Princess Elizabeth (future Queen Elizabeth II) and Philip Mountbatten, which was served at the wedding breakfast.
+McVitie's were commissioned to make a chocolate biscuit cake as a groom's cake for the 2011 Wedding of Prince William and Catherine Middleton.